 Due to the high incidence of TBI in the military field, Veteran Affairs (VA) and other sectors of the US military health system have become active in addressing the issues surrounding TBI.

 Active duty and reserve service members are at an increased risk of sustaining a TBI compared to their civilian peers.
 This is a result of several factors, including the specific demographics of the military; in general, young men between the ages of 18 to 24 are at the greatest risk for TBI.
-This is coupled with an increased risk of being deployed to areas where they are at risk for experiencing blast exposures and the potential danger of even the most common operational and training activities which are common in the military.
+This is coupled with an increased risk of being deployed to areas where they are at risk for experiencing blast exposures, and the potential danger of even the most common operational and training activities that are common in the military.

-The DVBIC also found that service members with previous TBI's had more symptoms in the first three months after a subsequent injury, compared to those with their first TBI, highlighting the significance and implications for treatment, of multiple TBI's.
+Research conducted by the Defense and Veterans Brain Center (DVBIC) in 2005 found that blasts in combination with other mechanisms are a leading cause of TBI for active duty military personnel in war zones.
+The DVBIC also found that service members with previous TBIs had more symptoms in the first three months after a subsequent injury, compared to those with their first TBI, highlighting the significance and implications for treatment of multiple TBIs.

-Various steps have been taken to improve identification and treatment;
+Various steps have been taken to improve identification and treatment:

 National Disability Rights Network Protection and Advocacy for Individuals with Disabilities